bandungdevcom/bandungdev.com/README.md

 ## Deployment

-This repo has been setup to autodeploy to Vercel automatically on Git push.
+This repo has been setup to auto deploy to Vercel automatically on Git push.
 Can also be deployed to other new projects on Vercel.

 After having run the `create-remix` command and selected "Vercel" as a deployment target, [import the Git repository](https://vercel.com/new) into Vercel.

-Cnfigure the required environment variables in project settings for:
+Configure the required environment variables in project settings for:

 - `DATABASE_URL`
 - `SESSION_SECRET`